 Despite his unjust suffering, he ended the letter in gratefulness, stating, “Tell everyone, I am very grateful to everyone for their dedication.
 Please continue praying for me.
 The prayer of a righteous man is powerful and effective.”

 Not surprisingly, his graciousness in such a horrible situation has not gone unnoticed by the guards at the detention center.
 They have mentioned how impressed they are with Pastor Cao’s remarkable willingness to teach the younger prisoners how to read and write.
 What an amazing impact Pastor Cao’s selfless desire to help others continues to have – even while he is unjustly imprisoned!

-Praise that the Chinese government previously gave Pastor Cao for his work, but is now punishing him for the same.
-Even the Wa State Ministry of Foreign Affairs and Educational Committee have praised Pastor Cao for his “caring” efforts writing in 2016 that, “[s]o far, seven poverty alleviation primary schools have been successfully built, which has enabled a large number of children who could not go to school before to have their own schools.”
+The Chinese government previously gave Pastor Cao praise for his work, but is now punishing him for the same.
+Even the Wa State Ministry of Foreign Affairs and Educational Committee have praised Pastor Cao for his “caring” efforts, writing in 2016 that, “[s]o far, seven poverty alleviation primary schools have been successfully built, which has enabled a large number of children who could not go to school before to have their own schools.”
 And the Wa Educational Committee further wrote in 2017 that more than a dozen schools had been built for the children of the poor rubber farmers, allowing the children to go to school free of charge and that: